-A variety of factors contribute to valuation of your home.
-From location and demographics to the appearance as well as its physical features, each factor will have an effect on the appraisal value of your home.
-Let’s list and explain some of the key factors determining appraisal value of homes in general.
-Location Any neighborhood which is close to schools and has proximity or accessibility to amenities will have a better value.
-If a home is on a large open area not too close to a main road or in cul-de-sac, its value gets enhanced positively.
-Another location factor that adds value to a home is its surrounding.
-A surrounding with neat, well maintained and occupied properties has a reinforced value.
-Updates A home with updates or upgrades making it current with respect to energy efficiency, safety and overall quality has a better appraisal value.
-Newer construction A home which has been built within the span of last 20 years will need less repairs and maintenance.
+A variety of factors contributes to the valuation of your home.
+From location and demographics to its appearance, as well as physical features, each factor will have an effect on the appraisal value of your home.
+Let’s list and explain some of the key factors determining a home’s appraisal value.
+Location Any neighborhood that is close to schools and has proximity or accessibility to amenities will have a higher value.
+If a home is on a large open area not too close to a main road or in a cul-de-sac, its value increases.
+Another factor that adds value to a home is its vicinity.
+A location surrounded with neat, well maintained and occupied properties has a higher value.
+Updates A home with updates or upgrades relating to energy efficiency, safety and overall quality has a better appraisal value.
+Newer construction A home built within the last 20 years will need fewer repairs and less maintenance.
 Due to low risks and better amenities catering to modern needs, such homes have a better appraisal value.
-Good design A home with a good quality design which is evergreen and has a great visual appeal for prospective buyers will always have a better appraisal value.
-Landscaping One must never forget the importance of landscaping when it comes to value appraisal of a home.
-A landscaping which compliments the overall design of a home and is easy to maintain is always desirable for prospective home buyers.
-As much importance you give to the interiors of your home, the equal importance you must give to the landscaping also.
-In case you need our guidance and assistance with home value appraisals or any other real estate related endeavors, get in touch with us through call or email.
-We will be more than happy to help you in achieving your goals.
+Good design A home with quality design that is timeless and has great visual appeal for prospective buyers will always have a better appraisal value.
+Landscaping One must never forget the importance of landscaping, when it comes to the appraisal of a home.
+Landscaping that complements the overall design of a home and is easy to maintain is always desirable to prospective home buyers.
+You must give as much importance to the landscaping as to the interior of your home.
+If you need guidance and assistance with home value appraisals or any other real estate endeavors, feel free to reach us by phone or email.
+We will be more than happy to help you achieve your goals.